Pat Speer's Coincidence Blog

 With time, I'm hoping others will share similar coincidences from their own life.

 Well, once inside, two strange things happened.
-First, while looking through a book on baby names, Brigette looked up the name Fitzgerald, which I'd recently suggested as a middle name for our baby about to be.
+First, while looking through a book on baby names, Brigette looked up the name she'd picked out for our son--Finnigan.
+It said "son of a white-haired giant," or something quite similar, which somehow seemed appropriate considering I stand 6'4" and my hair began turning white when I was 25.
+She then looked up the name Fitzgerald, which I'd recently suggested as a middle name for our soon to be Finnigan.
 Now I'd suggested this as an homage to both F. Scott Fitzgerald and John Fitzgerald Kennedy.
 But the book gave us another reason.
 The book said Fitzgerald meant "son of the Spearmighty".
 My last name, of course, is Speer, a variant of spear.
 Now what are the odds?